pharmaverse/cardinal/tests/testthat/_snaps/table_21.md

       Source: [include Applicant source, datasets and/or software tools used].

-      Defined as any untoward medical occurrence that, at any dose that results in death, is life-threatening, requires hospitalization or prolongation of existing hospitalization, results in persistent incapacity or substantial disruption of the ability to conduct normal life functions, or is a congenital anomaly or birth defect.
+      Defined as any untoward medical occurrence that, at any dose that results in death, is life-threatening, requires hospitalization or prolongation of existing hospitalization, results in persistent incapacity or substantial disruption of the ability to conduct normal life, functions, or is a congenital anomaly or birth defect.
 Abbreviations: N, number of patients in treatment arm; n, number of patients with adverse event; Ns, total number of patients for each specific subgroup; SAE, serious adverse event

 # Table 21 generation works with some NA values